Nick-Archi/pico-freertos-playground/000_hello_freertos/README.md

 # FreeRTOS Pico Program 000: Beginning of Something

 This was my 1st attempt at trying to build the FreeRTOS for the Raspberry Pi Pico2 (RP2350) without an IDE.
-I struggled a bit as I didn't find that many resourcesand heavily relied on CMake documentation to debug things (shoutout execute_process(COMMAND read -p "DEBUG") and message()).
+I struggled a bit as I didn't find that many resources and heavily relied on CMake documentation to debug things (shoutout execute_process(COMMAND read -p "DEBUG") and message()).

 It took me a couple of days but it works...